ewallace/protocols/RTqPCR_Agilent_Lightcycler_Protocol.md

 papersize: a4
 ---

-This protocol is for RT-qPCR for RNA quantification, using the Roche Transcriptor RT, the Agilent SYBR master mix and Roche Lightcycler instrument.
+This protocol is for RT-qPCR for RNA quantification, using the Superscript IV RT, the Agilent SYBR master mix and Roche Lightcycler instrument.
 The protocol originates with David Barrass from Jean Beggs' lab.
 It should work with minor tweaks with equivalent reagents and systems.

 ## Notes ##